JorjaFox/library/content/posts/recaps/csi/getting-off.md

 ## Quotes

-**Sidle:** All we got is a decapitated doll.
+**Sara:** All we got is a decapitated doll.
-**Willows:** That's still legal in Nevada.
+**Catherine:** That's still legal in Nevada.

 - - -

-**Sidle:** Samples from your suspect.
+**Sara:** Samples from your suspect.
 There's nothing but a few track marks.
 No defensive wounds, no bruising.
 Junkies usually bruise if you breathe on them too hard.
 She is a pile of twigs, very frail.
 **Grissom:** _looks at Sara_
-**Sidle:** What?
+**Sara:** What?
 **Grissom:** I haven't seen you for a while, have I?
-**Sidle:** You see me every day.
+**Sara:** You see me every day.

 - - -

-**Sidle:** Mr. Maguire, I hate to tell you this, but while you were off driving the other kiddies home, your wife was doing the clown.
+**Sara:** Mr. Maguire, I hate to tell you this, but while you were off driving the other kiddies home, your wife was doing the clown.